homiedopie/beberlei.de/drafts/traits_are_static_access.rst

         }
     }

-This actually works right now (and will luckily be removed in PHP 5.5).
-Lets reformulate it into something that is actually using static methods:
+Calling dynamic methods statically actually works right now (and access to ``$this`` of the parent class will luckily be removed in PHP 5.5).
+Let's reformulate it into something that is actually using static methods and will work on 5.5, requires changes to the visibility of properties though:

 .. code-block:: php